 Evil Laugh: Lets one loose after having heard enough out of Chakravartin and before getting ready to fight him in ep 19.

-Expy: His growing stronger as he get's angrier is similar to the Incredible Hulk, his status as a betrayed Demi-God out for revenge is similar to Kratos, and his powerset, including the use of a wrathful red aura combined with his looks and Japanese Voice, as well as having a Demonic out of control form later on is similar to both Elfman and Naruto Uzumaki respectively.
+Expy: His growing stronger as he gets angrier is similar to The Incredible Hulk, his status as a betrayed demigod out for revenge is similar to Kratos, and his powerset, including the use of a wrathful red aura combined with his looks and Japanese voice actor, as well as having a demonic form later on is similar to both Elfman and Naruto Uzumaki.

 Hulking Out: Most averted, though the arms on his Mantra and Destructor forms are bigger than in his Vajra form.

 Humongous Mecha: His final form, Asura the Destructor, practically reeks of this, and the battle he uses this form in is very strongly reminiscent of Gurren Lagann's final battle.

 Idiot Hero: Played with, whenever Yasha's around, since Asura insists on killing things whenever Yasha tries to think.
 Suicidal recklessness aside, Asura's already done plenty of pontificating on his journey.
 At the end of the game it's brought around full circle.
 Yasha tries to reason that there must be a better alternative to Deus' plans, while Asura cuts through his hesitation (12,000 years of hesitation, as a matter of fact) by saying that ifs and hows were irrelevant, Deus needed to go down because the people of Gaea needed to be free of their torment — a fact he had learned only too well over the course of the game.